Skip to content

 The approach

 The build segmented the client list by treatment preference (massage, facial, signature programs), spend bracket, and visit cadence.
 For each segment, an LLM generated a careful, voice-matched reactivation message tied to a relevant offer (a check-in massage at half price for three-month-lapsed regulars, a signature treatment voucher for high-spend clients who had been missing for a year).
-The messages were drafted weekly, batched, reviewed by the marketing manager in twenty minutes, and shipped through HubSpot.
+Messages were drafted weekly, batched, reviewed by the marketing manager in twenty minutes, and shipped through HubSpot.

 A second pass added a Line option for clients who had opted into the spa’s Line account.
 Different message, same logic.